 - Community-Based.
 Most traditional medical schools are anchored by an academic medical center.
-Such centers are valuable, but their patients usually have exotic diseases, not those a typical clinician encounters in daily practice.
+Such centers are valuable, but their patients usually have diseases not typical of clinician encounters in daily practice.
 For those reasons, the Florida State University College of Medicine was structured much differently.
 It focuses on educating outstanding clinicians for practice in community settings.
 Therefore, community-based clinical education spans the curriculum for both medical students and postdoctoral psychology fellows alike. - Mission-Driven.
 Our mission is to educate and develop exemplary clinicians who practice patient-centered health care, discover and advance knowledge, and respond to community needs, especially through service to elder, rural, minority and other underserved populations.
 That process starts with choosing the right trainees people who will work well with their patients and the entire health-care team.
 Therefore, we take great care in choosing our trainees.
 While academic achievement is important, so are other factors.
-In our selection process, we are interested in learning to what extent applicants have served the underserved, what motivated them to pursue a career in a helping profession and for a commitment to working collaboratively with others. - Primary-Care Focused.
-Primary-care is the backbone of our health-care system; accordingly, the principal focus of the College of Medicine is on meeting the primary-care needs of the state of Florida, with a particular emphasis on the rural, the minority, the elderly and other underserved populations. - Preeminent Research University.
+In our selection process, we are interested in learning what motivated them to pursue a career in a helping profession and for a commitment to working collaboratively with others. - Primary-Care Focused.
+Primary-care is the backbone of our health-care system; accordingly, the principal focus of the College of Medicine is on meeting the primary-care needs of the state of Florida.
+Focus on care along the lifespan (pediatric, adult, geriatric) along with health promotion and chronic disease management is emphasized. - Preeminent Research University.
 FSU is designated a preeminent research university in the State of Florida.
-Fellows have full access to all institutional and research support from central campus.
+Fellows have full access to all institutional and research support.